Cosmo-Tech/cosmotech-api-csharp-client/docs/UserApi.md

 <a name="getorganizationcurrentuser"></a>
 # **GetOrganizationCurrentUser**
-> UserDetails GetOrganizationCurrentUser (string organizationId)
+> User GetOrganizationCurrentUser (string organizationId)

 Get the details of an user with roles for an Organization